mcu-tools/mcuboot/README-zephyr.rst

 ######################################

 *mcuboot* began its life as the bootloader for Mynewt.
-It has since aquired the ability to be used as a bootloader for Zephyr as well.
+It has since acquired the ability to be used as a bootloader for Zephyr as well.
 There are some pretty significant differences in how apps are built for Zephyr, and these are documented here.

 Please see ``boot/bootutil/design.txt`` for documentation on the design and operation of the bootloader itself.
-This functionality should be the same between Mynewt and Zephyr
+This functionality should be the same between Mynewt and Zephyr.

+The first step required for Zephyr is making sure your board has flash partitions defined in its device tree.
+These partitions are:

+- boot_partition: for mcuboot itself
+- slot0_partition: the primary image slot
+- slot1_partition: the secondary image slot
+- scratch_partition: the scratch slot

+Currently, the two image slots must be contiguous.
+If you are running mcuboot as your stage 1 bootloader, boot_partition must be configured so your SoC runs it out of reset.

+An example DTS file with flash partitions defined is in the Zephyr file dts/arm/frdm_k64f.dts.
+Make sure the labels in your board's DTS match the ones used there.

 Building the bootloader itself
 ==============================